-Selfago Fuse delivers a presentation on behalf of PlayMatters at the Learning through Play Education Summit.
+Selfago Fuse delivers a presentation on behalf of PlayMatters at the CIES.

 The summit underscored LtP's vital role in fostering holistic child development and improving educational outcomes.

 Global launch of Learning through Play in Emergencies Package a success he PlayMatters Research team launched the Learning through Play in Emergencies (LtPiE) Package, a major milestone in our efforts to support children affected by crisis.
 The virtual event brought together a global audience of educators, humanitarian actors, and child development experts eager to explore how play can be used to transform learning in emergency settings.